 The KeepAble website was launched in May 2021 to tie in with the Aged & Community Services Australia (ACSA) conference which this year was a fully virtual/ online event.
-The project team has continued upgrading the site content, which will also be informed by key user groups.
+The project team has continued upgrading the site content, which has also been informed by key user groups from the sector.

 How can I use KeepAble?